 Climbing on the sculptures is prohibited for your safety and to preserve the integrity of the art.

-In the winter months, hikers are required to wear snowshoes as boots damage the groomed ski trails.
+In the winter months, hikers are encouraged to wear snowshoes as boots damage the groomed ski trails.
 If there is not a significant snowfall, boots are permitted on marked trails.
 Skiers move fast on the trails, they always have the right-of-way.

 A barrier-free arrival area and ¼-mile trail welcomes guests of most abilities.
 This new trail, funded in part by a grant from Rotary Charities, was built according to ADA standards for recreation trails and never rises above a 10% grade.
 It meanders through the woods from the trailhead to the amphitheater.

-Please Note: Golf Cart Tours are on-hold during the Health Crisis and will resume in 2021.
+Please Note: Golf Cart Tours are on-hold during the Health Crisis and will hope to resume in 2021.
 Guests who are unable to hike the rest of the trails, may request a tour on a golf cart, May – September.
 Contact us to make your reservation at [email protected] or call 231-378-4963.

 All concerts and special events are accessible.
 Rides from the parking lot to the amphitheater are always available beginning at 6:15 pm on concert nights.